Full Arch Restoration with Implants

 - Healthy teeth support a well-balanced diet.
 The stability gained with dental implants allows patients to enjoy soft foods, crunchy foods, dense foods, and slightly chewy foods.
 This makes it possible to obtain optimal nutrition through a widely varied diet.

 - When upper dentures are affixed to dental implants, there is no need to cover the palate.
 Many people don’t realize that the upper palate is involved in how well we taste food.
-Leaving this part of the mouth intact, Teeth in a Day treatment supports the pleasure of eating which, in turn, sustains quality of life.
+Leaving this part of the mouth intact, Full Arch Restoration with Implants treatment supports the pleasure of eating which, in turn, sustains quality of life.

 - Dentures that are not affixed to implants are known to cause discomfort along the ridge of the gum line.
 This stems from movement and friction between the gums and dentures.
 Dental implants placed during the treatment procedure become encased in bone.
 The implant posts do not move, which means dentures will not move during chewing.